github/docs/content/actions/hosting-your-own-runners/autoscaling-with-self-hosted-runners.md

 You can register and delete enterprise self-hosted runners using [the API](/rest/reference/enterprise-admin#github-actions).
 To authenticate to the API, your autoscaling implementation can use an access token.

-Your access token will requite the `manage_runners:enterprise` scope.
+Your access token will require the `manage_runners:enterprise` scope.